 8. Write Letters to Next Year’s Students

-Have your students write down some of their favorite memories from their time as your student to share with students getting to know you next year.
+Have your students write down some of their favorite memories from their time as your student.
 Have them leave tips and tricks for the new students in their letters, and even offer some advice for how to succeed as a student in your class.
 Be sure to read through these letters after they are completed and use the information to plan more “favorite” activities for next year.

-Everyone could use a little encouragement now and again, so have your students create a few secret notes to tuck into the books of your classroom library for next year’s students to find.
-Students the following year can read the notes they find as they look through the books, and may even have their day brightened by your students’ kind words.
+Everyone could use a little encouragement now and again, so have your students create a few secret notes to tuck into the books of your classroom library for future students to find.
+Students the following year can read the notes they find as they look through the books, and may even have their day brightened by kind words.

 How will you celebrate this milestone?
-Here are some more great ideas to make the end of the school year fun — without expending too much of your waning reserves of time and energy to do it.
+Here are some more great ideas to make the end of the school year fun!